Since 2004 Yoga on the Park has provided a welcoming space to do safe transformational yoga, follow a meditation regime, and create community.

 In 2015, the owners —Joanne Ransom and Joanne Gormley—decided to look for someone to take over the studio’s management.

 We accepted this challenge.
-We were just three individuals, connected on a personal level, with our own small businesses: Emily is a massage therapist; Malcolm, a yoga teacher and writer and Julie, a yoga teacher and writer.
+We were just three individuals, connected on a personal level, with our own small businesses: Emily was a massage therapist (now a yoga teacher as well!); Malcolm, a yoga teacher and writer and Julie, a yoga teacher and writer.

 Now we have become a team of three, each with our own particular skill set and life objectives/intentions.
-Suddenly we are owners of YOGA ON THE PARK STUDIO.
+We became owners of YOGA ON THE PARK STUDIO.

-We are set on continuity and renewal in this yoga studio.
+We set out to provide continuity and renewal in this yoga studio.

 In 2011 Emily was blessed with her first child and then in 2012 found out she would be expecting twins.
 Being the proud mother of 3 young boys has helped give her a unique perspective on the importance of balance in her own life and has helped to strengthen her will to bring it to those around her.